Mathics3/mathics-development-guide/docs/extending/developing-code/extending/case-studies/KroneckerProduct/checking.rst

 Finally click the "?" at the extreme right and type "Undef".
-You should see the inforamtion that you added in the docstring:
+You should see the information that you added in the docstring:

 .. image:: KroneckerProduct.png
   :width: 400